FC Goa

 Brazilian coach Zico was the first manager of the club.
-Its marquee players for its first two seasons have been French winger Robert Pires and Brazilian defender Lúcio respectively.
+Their marquee players for their first two seasons were French winger Robert Pires and Brazilian defender Lúcio, respectively.
 The team finished the league stage in the second position in their first season.
 In the end-of-season play-offs, they lost via a penalty shootout against Atlético de Kolkata in the semi-finals after a goalless draw.
-The next year, the team came first in the league stage, then lost the final 3–2 to Chennaiyin FC at home.
+The next year, the team came first in the league stage, then lost the final 3–2 to Chennaiyin at home.

-In the 2018–19 season, they reached their second final in the league where they lost 1–0 to Bengaluru FC.
+In the 2018–19 season, they reached their second final in the league where they lost 1–0 to Bengaluru.
 In the same season, they beat Chennaiyin FC 2–1 in the 2019 Indian Super Cup to win their first national trophy.
-In the 2019–20 season, FC Goa topped the league stage and won the first ever ISL League Winners Shield and directly qualified for the AFC Champions League group stage.
+In the 2019–20 season, FC Goa topped the league stage, winning the first ISL League Winners Shield and directly qualifying for the AFC Champions League group stage.
 The club changed from blue shirts and shorts to an orange colour scheme in 2018 which has been used ever since.

 History

-Inception
+Foundation

-One of the traditional powerhouse regions of Indian football, Goa was bound to be one of the cities to participate in the Indian Super League from its inception.
+One of the traditional regional powerhouses of Indian football, Goa was bound to be one of the cities to participate in the Indian Super League from its inception.
 In early 2014, it was announced that the All India Football Federation, the national federation for football in India, and IMG-Reliance would be accepting bids for ownership of eight of nine selected cities for the upcoming Indian Super League, an eight-team franchise league modelled along the lines of the Indian Premier League and Major League Soccer in the United States.
 On 13 April 2014, it was announced that Venugopal Dhoot had won the bidding for the Goa franchise along with Dattaraj Salgaocar and Shrinivas Dempo.
 The club was officially launched on 26 August 2014 at a well-attended ceremony at the Goa Marriott Resort and Spa in Miramar.
 The club represents Goa, the only state to declare football as its official sport.
 The logo of the club represents Goa's state animal the Gaur, while the colours blue and orange symbolizes the Goan coastline and sunrise.

 On 23 September 2014, Indian cricketer Virat Kohli was unveiled as one of the co-owners.
 Bollywood actor Varun Dhawan was chosen as the brand ambassador of the club.

 FC Goa is the first Indian sports club to launch a satellite TV channel – FC Goa TV on Videocon D2H.